Updated June 24, 2013

 Many indoor cats love to nibble plants, but what’s a home without plants?
 My friend Shenandoah had a good idea: Just tell me which plants are safe for cats so I don’t have to worry about this behavior.
 Most plants can weather some nibbling.

-So I did some research at the aspca.org database and ended up with a list of four common houseplants that are safe, and four that are not.
+So I did some research at the aspca.org database and ended up with a list of common houseplants that are safe, and four common ones that are not.
 I think that many cats show an instinct to avoid poisonous plants, but there is no guarantee of that.
 (Case in point: Phil and Joel pulled down the Pothos recently, so we had to get rid of it.)

 House plants that are safe for cats